vmware-archive/dispatch/docs/_front/quickstart.md

 ## Hello World

 At this point, the environment is up and working.
-Let's seed the service with some images and build our first function:
+Seed the service with some images and build our first function:

 ```bash